Dallas Head-On Truck Accident Attorneys

-A lot of factors can lead to a head-on collision between a commercial truck and a small car.
+Many factors can lead to a head-on collision between a commercial truck and a small car.
 In most cases, head-on collisions are caused by reckless driving.
 Commercial truck drivers work long hours and might get behind the wheel tired, intoxicated, or distracted, which causes them to drift into oncoming traffic.
-If they don’t pay attention to the road ahead, they can cause a severe accident and life-threatening injuries to the other motorists.
+If they don’t pay attention to the road ahead, they can cause severe accidents and life-threatening injuries to the other motorists.

 The most common reasons for head-on truck crashes include:

 - Drug or alcohol impairment

 - Running a stop sign or red light